 Once you enter the world of crochet you are bombarded by all kinds of terminology, abbreviations, and numbers, it’s like a language of its own and that can be overwhelming and intimidating.
 But here I’m all about using crochet to relax, let go of stress, not get more stressed trying to figure out what’s what in crochet.

-The hook sizes alone can make your head spin, I know!
-They come sized in letters, numbers, and mm (milimeters, from the metric system).
-Hooks will often be stamped with letter and the number, like Q/15 and/or mm size of the hook.
+The different hook sizes alone can make your head spin, I know!
+They come sized in letters, numbers, and mm (millimeters, as in metric sizes).
+Hooks will often be stamped with a letter and the number, like Q/15 and/or mm size of the hook.
 So, what gives?

 Here are how the hook sizes work: